Dear Live Nation,

-After around 2015, this review ticketing issue got sorted out when you all decided to let photographers RISK leaving their expensive gear (we’re talking anywhere between $1k and $20k here, maybe even more for some) in the media area, sometimes completely unattended.
+After around 2015, this review ticketing issue got sorted out when Live Nation decided to let photographers RISK leaving their expensive photography gear (we’re talking anywhere between $1k and $20k here, maybe even more for some) in the media area, sometimes completely unattended.

 But then in 2017 or so, things got really put on lockdown.
 Often times, credentials stopped being left at the box office and you had to meet up with a media escort to even receive your pass or ticket (do you want me to even start on how difficult and frequent it is that you have to argue with security at the gates that you’re trying to GET IN to RECEIVE your credentials?).
 Then they started making you sign a waiver about the EXPENSIVE gear you leave behind between sets, freeing the company from liability… even though media is SUPPOSED to be reviewing the show.
 ALSO, you stopped wanting people to get credentialing through a band directly and started making media go through your venue’s personal contact or contact forms (essentially adding a middle man to an already complicated process).